-There remains significant uncertainty in the current macroeconomic and consumer environment, driven by inflationary pressures, potential risk of recession, ongoing industry-wide supply chain issues, instability in the financial system, the war in Ukraine and the COVID-19 pandemic.
+There remains significant uncertainty in the current macroeconomic and consumer environment, driven by several factors, including inflationary pressures, higher interest rates, potential risk of recession, ongoing industry-wide supply chain issues, instability in the financial system, the wars in Ukraine and the Middle East and COVID-19.
 These factors have impacted, and are expected to continue to impact, consumer discretionary spending and purchasing behavior, price sensitivity, wage rates, transportation costs, and other costs associated with our business.

-The COVID-19 pandemic materially adversely affected our fiscal year 2020 and 2021 operating and financial results.
-In addition, we believe that our customers live, work, socialize and travel differently than they did prior to the COVID-19 pandemic and this influences what they wear.
-We continue to learn how these types of changes in customer behavior may impact our business and demand, particularly in a challenging macro environment.
-We believe that Active Subscriber levels have been impacted by seasonal changes in consumer behavior and macro factors, such as higher levels of remote work and evolving demand for work wear, inflationary pressures and sensitivity to increased pricing, or other factors, particularly in the second quarter of fiscal year 2022, and may continue to be impacted by these factors in the future.
-In addition, based on performance and additional data in the third and fourth quarters of fiscal year 2022, we believe that the April price increase was a significant negative contributor to subscriber pause and retention levels and, to a lesser extent, subscriber acquisition in the second quarter of fiscal year 2022.
-In the third quarter of fiscal year 2022, our subscriber acquisition, pause and retention levels improved relative to the second quarter of fiscal year 2022; however, we experienced a seasonal decline in Active Subscribers in the fourth quarter of fiscal year 2022, consistent with seasonality trends.
+We continue to review and learn how changes in customer behavior post the COVID-19 pandemic may impact our business and demand, particularly in a challenging macro environment.
+We believe that Active Subscriber levels have been impacted by seasonal changes in consumer behavior and macro factors, such as higher levels of remote work and evolving demand for work wear, inflationary pressures and sensitivity to increased pricing, or other factors, and may continue to be impacted by these factors in the future.
 We continue to take actions to adjust to the changing business environment and related inflationary pressure.
-For example, in light of potential pricing sensitivity in the current macro-economic environment, we are focused on investing in our customer and delivering even more value to her and emphasizing the value proposition of our offering in our marketing materials.
-In addition, we increased wage rates throughout fiscal year 2022 to attract and retain talent at our fulfillment centers and we expect to continue to be impacted by rising labor costs in fiscal year 2023.
-We also expect transportation costs to continue to increase in fiscal year 2023, and therefore are focused on continuing to diversify our transportation network to mitigate these rising costs and service delays.
-Examples of these mitigation efforts include optimizing carrier mix such as through increasing volumes with regional and last-mile carriers and consolidating shipments through our at-home pickup service in certain markets and improving contractual terms.
-Although we continue to face a challenging environment, we plan to invest in our customers, manage our staffing and further diversify our transportation network in order to drive growth and efficiencies in our
+For example, in light of potential pricing sensitivity in the current macro-economic environment, we are focused on investing in our customer and delivering even more value to her, and emphasizing the value proposition of our offering in our marketing materials.
+In addition, we increased wage rates during fiscal years 2022 and 2023 to attract and retain talent at our fulfillment centers and we expect to continue to be impacted by rising labor costs in the future.
+We also expect transportation costs to decrease as a percentage of sales in fiscal year 2024 due to transportation efficiencies and the impact of our new transportation contract with a major national carrier, effective in September 2023.
+While we expect to be able to reduce transportation costs as a percentage of sales in fiscal year 2024, we plan to continue to mitigate longer-term rising costs by seeking to optimize shipping methods and improve contractual and pricing terms.
+Although we continue to face a challenging environment, we plan to invest in our customers, manage our staffing and further leverage our transportation partners to help to drive growth and efficiencies in our business.

 The full extent to which the macro environment will directly or indirectly impact our business, results of operations, growth rates, and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted.
-Given the uncertainty, we cannot estimate the financial impact of the macro environment and COVID-19 pandemic on our future results of operations, cash flows, or financial condition.
+Given this uncertainty, we cannot estimate the financial impact of the macro environment on our future results of operations, cash flows, or financial condition.
 For additional details, see Part I, Item 1A, "Risk Factors" of this Annual Report on Form 10-K.